 > Newly Accredited Schools

-* For the purpose of determining inclusion in AACSB Accreditation, the following will be considered "traditional business subjects:" Accounting, Business Law, Decision Sciences, Finance (including Insurance, Real Estate, and Banking), Human Resources, Management, Management Information Systems, Management Science, Marketing, Operations Management, Organizational Behavior, Organizational Development, Strategic Management, Supply Chain Management (including Transportation and Logistics), and Technology Management.
+* For the purpose of determining inclusion in AACSB Accreditation, the following will be considered "traditional business subjects:" Accounting, Business Law, Decision Sciences, Economics, Entrepreneurship, Finance (including Insurance, Real Estate, and Banking), Human Resources, International Business, Management, Management Information Systems, Management Science, Marketing, Operations Management, Organizational Behavior, Organizational Development, Strategic Management, Supply Chain Management (including Transportation and Logistics), and Technology Management.
 This list is not intended to be exhaustive.
 Normally, extensions of the "traditional business subjects," including interdisciplinary, integrated courses, majors, programs, concentrations, or areas of emphasis, will be included in the scope of AACSB Accreditation reviews consistent with Eligibility Criteria D. (See the Accreditation Standards)